h2oai/h2o-3/h2o-docs/src/product/data-science/gbm-faq/reproducibility.rst

  Yes, as long as:
  -  the cluster configuration is the same
  -  the model training is triggered from the leader node of the cluster
- -  reproducible requirements are satisified
+ -  reproducible requirements are satisfied
   -  same training data
   -  same parameters
   -  same seed